 However, there are some semi-wild versions grown in a controlled manner from wild seeds in natural forested environments utilizing integrative growing techniques.
 Ginseng, on a large scale, is cultivated on plantations mostly in China and Korea.

 Referred to as xi yang shen in Chinese-English, American ginseng root is very similar looking to Panax ginseng with a shape resembling a small parsnip that continues to branch-off as it develops.
-American roots are believed to enter the lung and spleen, in addition to the heart meridian as they are more Shen in nature.

 Korean red ginseng gets its red color from a special preservation method that involves steaming with the peel intact and before the drying process is infused with other herbs, often ancient secret recipes.